talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

     new GuzzleHttp\Client(),
     $config
 );
 $integrationId = 'integrationId_example'; // string | The integration ID of the customer profile.
-You can get the `integrationId` of a profile using: - A customer session integration Id with the [Update customer session](https://docs.talon.one/integration-api#operation/updateCustomerSessionV2) endpoint. - The Management API with the [List application's customers](https://docs.talon.one/management-api#operation/getApplicationCustomers) endpoint.
+You can get the `integrationId` of a profile using: - A customer session integration ID with the [Update customer session](https://docs.talon.one/integration-api#operation/updateCustomerSessionV2) endpoint. - The Management API with the [List application's customers](https://docs.talon.one/management-api#operation/getApplicationCustomers) endpoint.

 try {
     $apiInstance->deleteCustomerData($integrationId);